vedderb/vesc_wand/README.md

 cmake -DBOARD=nrf52dk_nrf52832 -G "Eclipse CDT4 - Unix Makefiles" ../path_to_wand_fw/
 ```

-For the DWM version, the following must also be undefined in the CMakeLists.txt file
+For the DWM version, the following must be uncommented in the CMakeLists.txt file

 ```bash
 # For the DWM1001